malakosss/DiscoveryQueue/README.md

 I hope that you find it equally as useful and easy to use!

+**You just need to download either the .zip file that is labelled Windows or macOS depening on your operating system!**

 ## Key Considerations for Getting Started

 From my testing with some friends of mine, I have found that there are some common pitfalls that may prove to be obstacles: